RyanCCollins/toycity/reflections.md

 ## Reflections

 1. How long did you spend working on this project?
-It took me about an hour and a half all together.
+It took me about an three and a half hours all together.

 2. What was the most rewarding challenge you conquered?
-I am just so happy that I am using Ruby OOP now.
-I think the best thing I accomplished is having a good understanding of how Ruby goes about OOP.
+I think the most rewarding part is having a good understanding of Object Oriented Ruby.
 I like that the language feels like it is extremely flexible and easy to extend, yet it enforces strict OOP principles.
-I think everyone can benefit from learning about the choices that Matz made when developing Ruby.

-I started reading a really interesting book about how Ruby was built: [see here]](http://rhg.rubyforge.org/).
-It's a dense read, but it I find it to be really interesting.
+OOP is clearly meant to make programming more natural and less error prone and I find that to be the case with Ruby and the other languages I know.

 3. What two additional features did you build?
 Why?
 The two extra features that I added are as follows: